MedhatHassan/InfoSEC/Intro to python for hacking/Module 2/README.md

-Here's a professional GitHub description for the Python script:

 # Subdomain Enumeration Tool

 This is a Python script that performs subdomain enumeration by brute-forcing subdomains using a wordlist and performing DNS requests on each subdomain.
 The script uses the "dns" and "socket" libraries to perform DNS requests and reverse DNS lookups, respectively.